ewanwsmith/CD8scape/README.md

 # CD8scape

-CD8scape is a pipeline for running netMHCpan on genetic variants, supporting both individual HLA genotypes and supertype panels, with context-sensitive analysis for benchmarking.
+CD8scape runs netMHCpan on genetic variants for individual HLA genotypes or representative supertype panels.

 ## Features
 - Automated peptide generation for consensus and variant loci
 - MHC binding prediction using netMHCpan
 - Robust output parsing and best-rank calculation
 - Harmonic mean best rank (HMBR) and fold change analysis
-- Context run for benchmarking observed results against simulated background
+- Context run for placing output metrics in the context of a simulated random background

 ## Requirements
 - Perl 5